Explicit Universal Bounds for Cumulants via Moments: Impossibility of a Converse Bound

 \end{proposition} \begin{proof} Applying the inverse formula to the centered variable $Y=X-\E{X}$, we note that $\kappa_1(Y)=0$.
 Consequently, any partition containing a singleton vanishes.
-The sum restricts to $\PP_0(n)$, and the bound follows identical logic to \Cref{prop:raw-lower}. \end{proof}
+The sum restricts to $\PP_0(n)$, and the bound follows by the same argument as in \Cref{prop:raw-lower}. \end{proof}